Asparagus Ends and Garlic Soup Recipe, with olive oil and basil, makes for a delicious soup, helping not to waste the woody ends of fresh asparagus.

 While I can promise you that this soup is just as easy to make as it is delicious to eat, there is one aspect that might test your patience.

-From a huge heap of woody asparagus ends, boiled for about 30-minutes, comes the delicate asparagus essence of the plant.
+From a huge heap of asparagus ends and a handful of garlic boiled for about 30-minutes, comes the delicate asparagus and garlic essence of both plants.

 How To Express The Asparagus Essence